Zalmon Gilbert Simmons II: Marketing and advertising

 In 1925 Z.G.
 Simmons II made the decision to set the retail price for the new mattress at $39.50.
 This was unheard of at the time for two reasons.
 At $39.50 this was three to four times the cost of the solid pad mattress that were commonly sold, there was also an objection to a manufacturer setting the price.
 Despite the countless objections to the plan, "the Chief" refused to back down.
 Simmons's resilience proved to be a great asset for the company.
 He believed that despite the obstacles, with a great marketing campaign and the ability to stress the importance of good sleep his mass-produced innerspring mattress would be a great asset to The Simmons Company.
 The company had a contest for its employees to name the new mattress.
 When all votes were in the name Beautyrest won just barely over "Sleep Comfort" and "Slumber Well".
 On September 19, 1925, The Saturday Evening Post ran the first full-page advertisement for the new Beautyrest mattress with its innerspring pocket coils and a headline that read, "Give Your Tired Brains and Body This Chance to Renew Their Energy Every Night".
 The following year the first announcement of the "Simmons Fellowship of Sleep" at the Mellon Institute was published in The Ladies Home Journal.
 It questioned the importance of sleep and announced, "Realizing the importance of sleep to mankind, The Simmons Company began to throw what light it could on the subject more than ten years ago.
 But the available facts were inadequate.
-More must be known. " After this first wave of announcements, Simmons ran a series of advertisements from 1928-1929 in The Saturday Evening Post that featured celebrities such as H.G.
-Wells, Thomas Edison, George Bernard Shaw and Henry Ford.
+More must be known. " After this first wave of announcements, Simmons ran a series of advertisements from 1928 to 1929 in The Saturday Evening Post that featured celebrities such as H. G. Wells, Thomas Edison, George Bernard Shaw and Henry Ford.
 While they did not directly mention the Beautyrest name, the image of national heroes endorsing the importance sleep in relation to achieving health and success next to a picture of the Beautyrest mattress was an instant draw.
 Sales of the Beautyrest mattress jumped from 16,168 units in 1925 to 464,214 in 1929.
 As the popularity increased so did the clout of the celebrities in the promotions.
 Admiral Byrd announced in a radio communication from the Antarctic that, "Beautyrest gave our crew perfect slumber".
 After Will Rogers underwent a surgical procedure he sent a wire stating that "THERE SHOULD BE A LAW THAT NO PERSON IS ALLOWED TO BE OPERATED ON WITHOUT HAVING A SIMMONS MATTRESS TO RECUPERATE ON".
 Eleanor Roosevelt even committed to a series of weekly radio commercials for Beautyrest.
 Simmons and Beautyrest became synonymous with sleep.